LuisCalvetGarcia/Frozen-Lake/README.md

 ## 📄 In-Depth Analysis & Results

-For a deep dive into the mathematical foundations, hyperparameters tuning, and a detailed performance comparison between Q-Learning, SARSA, Monte Carlo, and Genetic Algorithms, please refer to the attached project report: Frozen_Lake.pdf.
+For a deep dive into the mathematical foundations, hyperparameters tuning, and a detailed performance comparison between Q-Learning, SARSA, Monte Carlo, and Genetic Algorithms, please refer to the attached project report: **[`📄 Frozen_Lake.pdf`](./Frozen_Lake.pdf)**.